← Back to Dashboard

 Guiding Principles

-Each morning, a Claude agent visits all four AI sources, extracts their reports, and synthesizes them into a single unified document.
+Each morning, a Claude agent visits all four AI sources, extracts their candidate leads, and runs them through a verification gate before synthesis.
 The process prioritizes: